for OS X

 The page is available only when the PHP plugin is enabled.
 The plugin is bundled with PhpStorm and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Toolbar and common options